arthurdehgan/config_files/fonts/README.md

 Installation
 ------------

-Adding this font will ensure powerlevel10k for zprezto works optimally.
+Adding this font will ensure all apps will work properly

-  1. Put the fonts in .fonts folder in $HOME:
+  1. Put the fonts in .local/share/fonts folder in $HOME:

-     ```console
+     ```bash
-     cp *.ttf $HOME/.fonts/
+     cp *.otf ~/.local/share/fonts
      ```

+Source files come from https://github.com/shaunsingh/SFMono-Nerd-Font-Ligaturized.git